Arizona governor Doug Ducey signs bill to protect minors from destructive medical experimentation

 So why is this controversial?
 Protecting children from irreversible and life-altering medical experiments should not be political.

-Unsurprisingly though, the same people who support children mutilating their bodies are the same people who oppose the anti-grooming bill in Florida.
+Unsurprisingly, though, the people who support children mutilating their bodies are the same people who oppose the anti-grooming bill in Florida.

 A message from @HRC_President to LGBTQ+ kids in Florida & across the nation:— Human Rights Campaign (@HRC) March 29, 2022